the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 				Select a "GCC C ASF Board Project"

-				Name the project whatever you would like, and update the "Location" feild to wherever you want the project to live on your computer.
+				Name the project whatever you would like, and update the "Location" field to wherever you want the project to live on your computer.

 				Select "OK"

-				You will see a long list of different microcontrolers.
+				You will see a long list of different microcontrollers.

 				Select the "Atmega328P"
 					You can use the Search tool in the top right hand corner